Street Names, Race, Anthropology and Difference

 My research focuses on the negotiation of race, power, possession and belonging in public heritage settings.
 Between 2017 and 2019, I held a Georg Forster Alexander von Humboldt Post-Doctoral Research Fellowship and was also based at CARMAH.
 I comparatively engaged with how decolonisation was mobilised in Berlin as a language for the surfacing and critical engagement with colonial legacies in the city as compared to South Africa.
 Specifically, I looked at activist identification of, and attempts to change, street names with colonial associations in the African Quarter in the district of Wedding.

-My current research looks at the 2020 debate about the contested cultural and historical meaning of the Mohrenstrasse street name in the district of Mitte.
-It maps a contemporary history of the debate as contested between activists, historians, politicians and residents, and especially focuses on the Institute for European Ethnology’s (IfEE) 2020 decision to mobilise a neighbourhood initiative that supports the activist campaign to commemoratively rename the street in honour of the black German philosopher Anton Wilhelm Amo.
-It entails collaborative engagement in thinking about what the situated production of anthropological knowledge about belonging and the past may mean, what an engaged public anthropology can look like, and critical reflection on the social, political and epistemological dynamics that arise in the process of active participation in public debate about the past.
+My research at CARMAH looked at the 2020 debate about the contested cultural and historical meaning of the Mohrenstrasse street name in the district of Mitte.
+It mapped a contemporary history of the debate as contested between activists, historians, politicians and residents, and especially focused on the Institute for European Ethnology’s (IfEE) 2020 decision to mobilise a neighbourhood initiative that supports the activist campaign to commemoratively rename the street in honour of the black German philosopher Anton Wilhelm Amo.
+It entailed collaborative engagement in thinking about what the situated production of anthropological knowledge about belonging and the past may mean, what an engaged public anthropology can look like, and critical reflection on the social, political and epistemological dynamics that arise in the process of active participation in public debate about the past.
+I have also interpreted the conceptual connections and divergences between religion and heritage in the debate about the Christian cross erected above the Humboldt Forum/Berlin City Palace.